av-crypto-security/cloud-infrastructure/databases/postgresql-cluster/commands.md

 GRANT CONNECT ON DATABASE app_db TO app_user;

-GRANT USAGE ON SCHEMA public TO app_user;
+GRANT USAGE ON SCHEMA app TO app_user;

-GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO app_user;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA app TO app_user;
 ```
 ---